rinconjc/sclicks/README.md

 scala-click
 ===========

-A Simple HTMLUnit wrapper for basic headless interactions: type and click
+A simple HTMLUnit wrapper for basic headless interactions: type and click